John André: Trial and execution

-Washington convened a board of senior officers to investigate the matter.
-The trial contrasted with Sir William Howe's treatment of Hale some four years earlier.
-The board consisted of Major Generals Nathanael Greene (presiding officer), Lord Stirling, Arthur St. Clair, Lafayette (who cried at André's execution), Robert Howe, Steuben, Brigadier Generals Samuel H. Parsons, James Clinton, Henry Knox, John Glover, John Paterson, Edward Hand, Jedediah Huntington, John Stark, and Judge Advocate General John Laurance.
+Washington convened a board of senior Continental Army officers to investigate the matter.
+The board consisted of major generals Nathanael Greene (presiding officer), William Alexander, Arthur St. Clair, the Marquis de Lafayette, Robert Howe and Friedrich Wilhelm von Steuben, brigadier generals Samuel H. Parsons, James Clinton, Henry Knox, John Glover, John Paterson, Edward Hand, Jedediah Huntington and John Stark, and Judge Advocate General John Laurance.

-André's defense was that he was suborning an enemy officer, "an advantage taken in war" (his words).
-However, he did not attempt to pass the blame onto Arnold.
-André told the court that he had neither desired nor planned to be behind American lines.
+André's defence was that he was suborning an enemy officer, "an advantage taken in war".
+He told the board that he had neither desired nor planned to be behind American lines, but had been summoned ashore by Arnold and stranded there accidentally when Vulture sailed away.
 He also asserted that, as a prisoner of war, he had the right to escape in civilian clothes.

-On 29 September 1780, the board found André guilty of being behind American lines "under a feigned name and in a disguised habit" and ordered that "Major André, Adjutant-General to the British Army, ought to be considered as a Spy from the enemy, and that agreeable to the law and usage of nations, it is their opinion, he ought to suffer death."
+On September 29, 1780, the board found André guilty of being behind American lines "under a feigned name and in a disguised habit" and ordered that "Major André, Adjutant-General to the British Army, ought to be considered as a spy from the enemy, and that agreeable to the law and usage of nations, it is their opinion, he ought to suffer death."
+Sir Henry Clinton did all that he could to save André, his favourite aide-de-camp.
+However, in their written negotiations Washington demanded that in exchange for André, Clinton must give the Americans Arnold, who was then under British protection in New York.
+Clinton personally detested Arnold, but declined to hand him over to the Americans.
+From the time of his arrest, André endeared himself to the Americans, some of whom lamented his death sentence as much as the British.
+Alexander Hamilton in particular was thoroughly charmed by André, writing that "He united a peculiar elegance of mind and manners, and the advantage of a pleasing person".

-Glover was officer of the day at André's execution.
-Sir Henry Clinton, the British commander in New York, did all that he could to save André, his favorite aide, but refused to surrender Arnold in exchange for him, even though he personally despised Arnold.
-André appealed to George Washington to be executed as a gentleman by being shot rather than hanged as a "common criminal", but he was hanged as a spy at Tappan, New York on 2 October 1780.
+As his date of execution approached, André appealed to Washington to be executed by firing squad as a soldier, rather than hanged as was customary for spies: "I trust that the request that I make to your Excellency at this serious period, and which is to soften my last moments, will not be rejected.
+Sympathy towards a soldier will surely induce your Excellency and a military tribunal to adapt the mode of my death to the feelings of a man of honor."
+Washington refused his request.
+André was hanged by the Continental Army as a spy in Tappan on October 2, 1780.
+According to witnesses, he placed the noose around his own neck and tightened it.
+The day before his hanging, André drew a likeness of himself with pen and ink, which is now owned by Yale College.
 A religious poem was found in his pocket after his execution, written two days beforehand.

-While a prisoner, he endeared himself to American officers who lamented his death as much as the British.
+Lafayette was reported to have wept at the execution of André.
 Alexander Hamilton wrote of him: "Never perhaps did any man suffer death with more justice, or deserve it less."
-The day before his hanging, André drew a likeness of himself with pen and ink, which is now owned by Yale College.
-André, according to witnesses, placed the noose around his own neck.